MobsLab/SleepScoringOnline/Softwares-Architectures.md

 ![](https://user-images.githubusercontent.com/41677251/43193330-0df91334-9000-11e8-83e9-621514abfa70.PNG)
 The software is constitued of three main blocks:

 * _read_continuously.m:_ Matlab's automatically generated GUIDE file.
 Here, we deal with the user interface and saving the results files.
+This is the function where all the interface is defined and all the button functions are defined.
+To edit the interface, type _guide_ in Matlab's command prompt.
+Each button is associated with a _Callback_ function which will interact with Matlab variables.

+This is also the function where the results files are defined and prepared for saving, in the _stop_button_Callback_ function.

 * _boardUI.m:_ The boardUI class deals with the communication with the Intan board and manages the board acquisition parameters.